School attendance

 9. Non-payment of penalty notice

-Non-payment of a penalty notice will result in the withdrawal of the notice and will trigger the fast-track prosecution process under the provisions of Section 444 Education Act 1996.
+Non-payment of a penalty notice will result in the withdrawal of the notice and will trigger the prosecution process under the provisions of Section 444 Education Act 1996.
+The matter will be referred to the Magistrates Court to be dealt with under the Single Justice Procedure.

-In order for this to work, we require all referrals to be sent electronically, using the online referral link below:
+We require all referrals to be sent electronically, using the online referral link below.

 Please note that all sections are mandatory.